Go to UWaterloo Library's History Research guide

 Other pages in this guide

 The University of Waterloo acknowledges that much of our work takes place on the traditional territory of the Neutral, Anishinaabe and Haudenosaunee peoples.
-Our main campus is situated on the Haldimand Tract, the land granted to the Six Nations that includes 10 kilometers on each side of the Grand River.
+Our main campus is situated on the Haldimand Tract, the land granted to the Six Nations that includes 6 miles on each side of the Grand River.

 This is just a sample list of subjects with links to works available through Omni, the Library's catalogue.